franke-hub/SDL/src/doc/cpp/pub_disp-disp.md

 The Item is posted under control of an internal Dispatch Task.

-An application may require this feature under special circumstances.
+An application may require this feature under certain circumstances.
-For example, if posting an Item might cause the running Task to be deleted a livelock can occur when that Item is posted.
+For example, if posting an Item might cause the running Task to be deleted, a livelock can occur when that Item is posted.
 Moving the post operation to a different task prevents this livelock.